exaile/exaile/doc/user/index.rst

 -------

-If you believe you have found a bug, you can file bugs at `Exaile's launchpad site <https://launchpad.net/exaile>`_ You will need to register before you can post a bug report.
+If you believe you have found a bug, you can file bugs at `Exaile's github issue tracker <https://github.com/exaile-dev/exaile/issues>`_ You will need to register for a github account before you can post a bug report.

 The following are ways you can get support or questions to answers you might have about using or developing Exaile.